Abortion Facts & Pregnancy Information – Frequently Asked Questions

 Can I exercise or lift heavy boxes at work after a medical or surgical abortion?

-Please restrain from any strenuous activity such as jugging, swimming or weight lifting for at least two weeks after abortion or till you see a doctor for a follow up visit.
-If you lift heavy boxes or run on a treadmill, you might start bleeding more than normal.
+Please refrain from any strenuous activity such as jogging, swimming, or weight-lifting until you see your doctor for a follow-up visit.
+If you lift heavy boxes or run on a treadmill, you may begin bleeding more heavily than normal.

-Women’s Aid Center is a small, private clinic owned and managed by women and it maintains a high commitment of professionalism to provide the finest healthcare possible.
+Women’s Aid Center is a small, private clinic owned and managed by women.
+We are committed to providing high-quality, compassionate healthcare.
 The safety and well-being of our patients is always our first priority.
-We meet with each patient privately in a doctor’s office environment to discuss concerns and needs because we respect your individuality, dignity and trust in us.
+We meet with each patient privately in a professional medical setting to discuss concerns and needs because we respect your individuality and dignity.
+We value our patients’ trust in us.

-Our clinic follows the strict confidentiality guidelines.
+Yes.
+Our clinic follows strict confidentiality guidelines.
 No one will have access to your medical records unless personally authorized by you.

 When you come back for a follow up visit, we will discuss different birth control options.
 We will give you samples of birth control pills on the day of your appointment.
 You can start taking them right away.